Georges Rasetti (painter, born 1851): Biography

 Rasetti was a student of the French painter and educator Léon Bonnat.
-Bonnat was a French painter, Grand Officer of the Légion d'honneur and professor at the École des Beaux Arts.
+Bonnat was a French painter, Grand Officer of the Legion of Honour and professor at the École des Beaux Arts.
 In addition, Rasetti was also a student of artist Florent Willems.

 The École des Beaux Arts is one of a number of influential art schools in France.
 It is the cradle of Beaux-Arts style in architecture and city planning that thrived in France and the United States during the end of the nineteenth century and the first quarter of the twentieth century.
 The school has a history spanning more than 350 years, training many of the great artists in Europe.